Statement by FATF President Bjørn S. Aamo at the EU Conference "Fighting money laundering and terrorist financing - New framework, future challenges"

 I generally welcome the EU proposal for 4th EU Anti-Money Laundering Directive which I find broadly consistent with the new FATF Recommendations issued last year.
 I hope the Directive will be adopted in the near future and thus contribute to progress in the implementation of the Recommendations for many of our members.

 In preparing for the fourth round of assessments of the FATF members' compliance with our Recommendations, 'effectiveness' has moved to the top of our agenda.
 We observe challenges both in countries with low capacity and in the most advanced and complex financial markets.
-How to meet these challenges was an important topic for discussion at our recent plenary meeting in February.
+How to meet these challenges was an important topic for discussion at our recent Outcomes of the FATF Plenary, 20-22 February 2013.

 " Now we move to focus much more on effectiveness –